-• Coordination (page 14)
+Coordination (page 13)

 Finally, network communication depends upon maintaining data integrity.
-NetWare servers must coordinate time and Novell eDirectory replicas to ensure data integrity on the network.
+NetWare® servers must coordinate time and Novell eDirectory® 8.7.3 replicas to ensure data integrity on the network.
 Time servers coordinate their time with other servers and relay the correct network time to Novell and other clients. eDirectory replication is similar to time synchronization in that servers must keep and share accurate information to maintain fault tolerance and distributed access to the database.

-Identifying Devices
+1.1 Identifying Devices

 Devices on networks must be uniquely identified so that other devices can find and use their services.
-Since IPX Addressing (page 16) was designed to be simple and require little maintenance, it doesn't rely on protocols to enhance its functionality.
+Because IPX Addressing was designed to be simple and require little maintenance, it doesn't rely on protocols to enhance its functionality.

-IP Addressing (page 14) and IP Subnetting (page 15) are both more complex, however, and require maintenance type protocols to make administration manageable.
-ARP (page 16) and DHCP (page 17) are two commonly used IP addressing protocols.
+IP Addressing and IP Subnetting are both more complex, however, and require maintenance type protocols to make administration manageable.
+ARP and DHCP are two commonly used IP addressing protocols.